Swaegy/opnsense_api_config_backup/README.md

 ## Requirements

-OPNSense instance with the os-api-backup plugin installed. <br />
+OPNSense os-api-backup is not needed since Update 23.7.8. <br />
 A Remote system for running the script and saving the output. <br />
 (Iam using Debian for example, curl needs to be installed and jq to fix the formatting of the alias backup)<br /><br />